San Diego State vs. Hawaii NCAA Football Odds, Plays and Insights | November 6, 2021

 Hawaii Stats and Trends

-- Hawaii has three wins against the spread in nine games this year.

-- The Rainbow Warriors have covered the spread twice this year when underdogs by 7 points or more (in five chances).
+- The Rainbow Warriors have been underdogs by 7 points or more five times this year and have covered the spread twice.

-- Hawaii has hit the over in 37.5% of its opportunities this year (three times over eight games with a set point total).
+- Hawaii's games this year have gone over the point total three times in eight opportunities (37.5%).

-- When Hawaii picks up more than 304.9 yards, the team is 3-4 against the spread and 4-4 overall.
+- In games that Hawaii amasses more than 304.9 yards, the team is 3-4 against the spread and 4-4 overall.

-- This season the Rainbow Warriors have turned the ball over 22 times, nine more than the Aztecs' takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.